uchicago-dsi/poultry-cafos/README.md

 python3 rule_base_filtering.py path_to_geojson_file`
 ```
 In this case, the `path_to_geojson_file` should be `output/nc_predictions.geojson`
+The file will generate and save the filtered version of predictions in `output/final_data.geojson`

 ### Step 4(Optional): Visualizing the filtering
 Go back to the `notesbooks\Data Exploration.ipynb`\ and run the cells after "we plot the NC predictions".
 You should see 4 things happening: